sam-hosseini/freelancing-in-finland/README.md

 **What is it?** Startup grant is a program to support you to become an entrepreneur.
 You will receive the monthly payment for a total of 6 months (if you apply once) or a total of 12 months (if you apply for extension as well).

 **How much?** ~740€ per month, as personal income.
 If your income tax is 10%, for example, you will get ~665€.
+See the [startup grant calculator](https://arvento.fi/starttiraha-laskuri) to estimate your after-tax startup grant based on your personal tax rate.
 You must deliver a [revised tax card for benefits](https://www.vero.fi/henkiloasiakkaat/verokortti-ja-veroilmoitus/verokortti/tilaa-uusi-verokortti/etuudet2/) to TE-services for them to use your real income tax percentage, otherwise they withhold 25% income tax by default and you'll get ~555€.